JWST Small Grid Dither Technique

 Specifying SGDs in APT

-The expected use case for SGDs will be to take the science observation(s), and then use an SGD dither pattern to obtain a set of slightly offset exposures on the PSF reference star.
+The expected use case for SGDs will be to (1) take the science observation(s), then (2) use an SGD dither pattern to obtain a set of slightly offset exposures on the PSF reference star.
 The ensemble of PSF star SGD exposures covers the expected region of possible misalignments from the science observation TA.

 Table 1.
 SGD Dither option names in APT